-Trump Legal Team Accuses Democrats Of 'Dangerous Perversion' Of Constitution
+READ: Trump Legal Filing Accuses Democrats Of 'Dangerous Perversion' Of Constitution

 The White House is offering a fiery legal response to the articles of impeachment, in an executive summary of a legal brief obtained by NPR.